TalentNet/coding-challenges/roles/senior-php.md

 #### Bonus Points
 * Use Docker to build your solution
-* Use Kahlan for your unit tests
+* Use preferably PHPUnit, Codeception or Behat for your unit tests

 ### Requirements